rjdeliveryomaha/courierinvoice/README.md

      * Should not be set unless using PUT or DELETE.

-     * An Exception will be thrown if the PUT of DELETE method are used with this property being not set.
+     * An Exception will be thrown if the PUT or DELETE method are used with this property being not set.

    - endPoint
      * String